openBVE logo

 Rugby Area

-Posted by Anthony Bowden on 20th November 2008 at 10:00 pm
+Posted by admin on November 20, 2008 at 10:00 pm

 I thought I’d show the current state of Rugby station, as I haven’t posted any screenshots of this location yet (due to it being unfinished).
 I’ve only laid the track and electrified the area so far, but as you can see from the images below, this is a very complex location to model, with numerous tracks, diverging lines, two flyovers, pointwork, curves and so-on.
 There’s no finished scenery yet, and the supports are missing from beneath the flyover, but once these, and the station buildings and lineside buildings are added, it should look rather good.